The Fine-Tuning War: How AI Giants are Mapping the Value Chain

 Functional Domain Programming Cookbook

-In this article I will try to show how Typed Functional Programming can be used to represent a domain.
-I would run through a step by step example where different domains are modelled with types and subtypes and functions are used to transform one domain to the other.
+In this article, I will demonstrate how Typed Functional Programming can be used to effectively represent a domain.
+We will walk through a step-by-step example where different domains are modeled using types and subtypes, and functions are used to transform one domain into another.

-Let’s consider the process to make a cake that is described in a recipe.
-The first thing is the list of ingredients.
+Let’s consider the process of making a cake as described in a recipe.
+The first step is the list of ingredients.

 sealed trait Ingredient